kwebio/kweb-docs/events.rst

 event and any changes to the DOM caused by the event handler.
 This was a common complaint about previous server-driven web frameworks like Vaadin, inhibiting their adoption.

-Fortunately, Kweb has a solution - `onImmediate <https://jitpack.io/com/github/kwebio/core/0.3.15/javadoc/io.kweb.dom.element.events/on-immediate.html>`_:
+Fortunately, Kweb has a solution:

 .. code-block:: kotlin